alhajee/ckan/doc/maintaining/upgrading/upgrade-package-to-patch-release.rst

     sudo dpkg -i python-ckan_2.0_amd64.deb

-   Your CKAN instance should be upgraded straight away.
+   Your FMLD instance should be upgraded straight away.

    .. note::